lupyuen/lupyuen.github.io/src/gpio.md

     -   __Battery__

-1. Will newbies find it difficult to write firmware with an SPI Display?
+1. Will newbies find it difficult to code firmware for an SPI Display?

     Not if we adopt a __Common Graphics Library like LVGL__ that will work on all BL602 operating systems.